Thomas-Duggan/ECE-3400_Cpp-Assignment-Archive/README.md

 ## Note
 This is a nearly complete collection, we used Qt later in the course which requires a significant amount of prereq files I do not have permission to distribute.

+Some scripts made in collaboration with Tadiwanashe Chimuputi

 ## Purpose
 Archive of previous C++ work to remind myself how to create C++ programs in the future.